BrianPulfer/PapersReimplementations/README.md

 Check out the [Blog](https://medium.com/mlearning-ai/enerating-images-with-ddpms-a-pytorch-implementation-cef5a2ba8cb1) for a step-by-step explanation.

+## gnns

+Implementation of various Graph Neural Networks (GNNs) taking inspiration from Petar Veličković "__" [survey](https://arxiv.org/pdf/2301.08210v1.pdf).
+Graph neural networks implemented differ in the way messages are passed (from least to most expressive):

+ - Convolutional GNN
+ - Attentional GNN
+ - Message-Passing GNN

+I use these GNNs for the task of image classification (Graph property prediction) on the CIFAR-10 dataset.

 ## gpt

 Decoder-only implementation of a GPT model from "_Attention is all you need_" [paper](https://arxiv.org/abs/1706.03762).